AdebolaShelby/Project-1/README.md

 https://www.kaggle.com/datasets/the-guardian/olympic-games?resource=download&select=summer.csv

 # Research Questions to Answer:
-Medals by Year
+* Medals by Year
-Medals count by Gender
+* Medals count by Gender
-Who has the most medals from 1856 to 2012
+* Who has the most medals from 1856 to 2012
-Top Athletes
+* Top Athletes
-How many medals did Michael Phelps win?
+* How many medals did Michael Phelps win?
-How many medals did ULATYNINA, Larisa win?
+* How many medals did ULATYNINA, Larisa win?
-How many medals did ANDRIANOV, Nikolay win?
+* How many medals did ANDRIANOV, Nikolay win?
-Total Medals by Country
+* Total Medals by Country
-Total Medals by Sport
+* Total Medals by Sport
-Track and field Medal count by year
+* Track and field Medal count by year
-Track and field Medal count by country
+* Track and field Medal count by country
-Aquatics Medal count by year
+* Aquatics Medal count by year
-Aquatics Medal count by country
+* Aquatics Medal count by country
-Rowing Medal count by year
+* Rowing Medal count by year
-Rowing Medal count by country
+* Rowing Medal count by country
-Gymnastics Medal count by year
+* Gymnastics Medal count by year
-Gymnastics Medal count by country
+* Gymnastics Medal count by country
-GDp per Capita by Country
+* GDP per Capita by Country
-correlation between a country's GDP per Capita and Medal count Top 10 countries
+* correlation between a country's GDP per Capita and Medal count
+* Top 10 countries
-Ploting pie charts, bar charts and scatter plots to visualize the data Summary statistics
+* Ploting pie charts, bar charts and scatter plots to visualize the data
+* Summary statistics